prophesee-ai/openeb/README.md

       you can run `setx VCPKG_DEFAULT_TRIPLET x64-windows` (you need to close the command line and re-open it to ensure that this variable is set)
   * Finally, download and install [ffmpeg](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z) and add the `bin` directory to your PATH.

+Note that if you are using vcpkg for various projects or multiple versions of OpenEB, you might want to optimize the number of vcpkg install you manage.
+To do so, you will need the versions of the libraries we require.
+Those can be found in the [vcpkg repository](https://github.com/microsoft/vcpkg/tree/2022.03.10/versions) but we list them here for convenience:
+  * libusb: 1.0.24
+  * eigen3: 3.4.0
+  * boost: 1.78.0
+  * opencv: 4.5.5
+  * glfw3: 3.3.6
+  * glew: 2.2.0
+  * gtest: 1.11.0
+  * dirent: 1.23.2

 #### Install pybind